 Candidates with disabilities, including hearing impairment, should refer to our application for testing accommodations.
 If you believe you may require testing accommodations under the Americans with Disabilities Act, as amended, please refer to the COMVEX Bulletin of Information.
 For more information on testing accommodations, please review our test accommodations page and consult the Request for Test Accommodation Instructions and Forms.

 Be sure to bring one form of current, non-expired government-issued identification that includes your picture and signature.
-Acceptable forms of identification are
+Please see the Prometric website for information regarding acceptable expiration dates.
+All other ID policies specific to the program still apply.
+Acceptable forms of identification are:

 - Driver’s license